Introduction

 fn isPressedRepeat

-fn isPressedRepeat*(code: int): bool {
+fn isPressedRepeat*(code: Key): bool {

 Returns, whether code was just pressed this loop, with key repeat.